Multi color Lamp using Amarino, Android and Arduino ‹ BUILD CIRCUIT

 b.
 Amarino Plug-in Bundle- to be installed on phone.

 c.
-Amarino Library- To be kept in computer- needed while installing the application on phone using Eclipse.
+Amarino Library– To be installed for Android programming.
+It is needed while installing the application on phone using Eclipse.

 Step 2 Download Meet Arduino Library

-Download the MeetAndroid Library and place it into the libraries Folder Arduino.
+Download the MeetAndroid Library and place it into the libraries folder of Arduino.

-Connect the blue smirf gold Bluetooth adapter in the following way:
+Connect the Bluetooth adapter in the following way:

-Step 4 Test the communication between Bluesmirf module and Arduino
+Step 4 Test the communication between Bluetooth adapter and Arduino

 Step 5 Set up Eclipse